 What’s Next for Halloween in Salem?

 It didn’t take long before the influence of the show became commercialized in Salem.
 And the renewed cultural focus that Bewitched in many ways sparked, had some unexpected benefits.
-From here, there are two crucial components to the evolution of Salem between the 1960’s and today: 1) The American Halloween Explosion and 2) The Arrival of the Real Witches in Salem.
+From here, there are two crucial components to the evolution of Salem between the 1960’s and today.
+First, the American Halloween Explosion.
+And second, the arrival of the real witches in Salem.
 And those two elements are what we’ll explore in Parts Two and Three of this mystery.
 Thanks for joining us for Part One and we’ll see you next time.
 Stay weird witches.